HeshanKarunaratne/notes/README.md

     - Flexibility:
     - Open Source: Easy to setup and configure

     11 .
-What are the differences between Spring and Springboot?
+What are the differences between Spring and Spring boot?
     - Spring
         - Spring is a web application framework based on java
         - Provides tools and libraries to create customized web application